alex-kadur/Sammlung_CS50P/README.md

 ---

 ## Content
-This repository holds `41 scripts of varying sizes` written for *CS50-s-Introduction-to-Programming-with-Python*.
+This repository holds `41 scripts of varying extend` written for *CS50-s-Introduction-to-Programming-with-Python*.
 It was mainly created for the purpose of showcasing my work and keeping it organized and accessible.

 ## Examples